An intensive professional development training course on

 What are the Goals?

-- Perform three-phase power system calculations using phasor analysis and the per-unit system
+- Perform three-phase power system calculations using phasors and the per-unit system

-- Model key power system components, such as transmission lines, transformers, generators, and loads
+- Model transmission lines, transformers, generators, and loads accurately

-- Use symmetrical component theory and sequence networks to analyze short-circuit faults
+- Apply symmetrical component theory to short-circuit fault studies

-- Understand the equal-area criterion for transient stability
+- Understand transient stability and apply the equal-area criterion

 Who is this Training Course for?

-This Power System Analysis training course is suitable to a wide range of professionals but will greatly benefit:
+This Power System Analysis training course is suitable for a wide range of professionals but will greatly benefit:

 - Engineers and technicians new to the power industry

-- Intermediate-level engineers and technicians working in the planning, design, and operation of power systems
+- Intermediate-level engineers involved in planning, design, or system operation

-- Professionals involved with the generation, transmission, distribution, or utilization of electric power
+- Professionals involved in generation, transmission, distribution, or utilisation of electric power

-- Individuals working on integrating renewable energy resources into the existing power grid
+- Engineers working on integrating renewable energy into existing grids

 How will this Training Course be Presented?